 - Pregnant women who use opioids need access to comprehensive health services.

 - Abt and partners are evaluating efforts to address their medical/social needs.

 - Final results are expected in 2024.

 The prevalence of opioid use disorder (OUD) among pregnant women and the incidence of neonatal opioid withdrawal syndrome (NOWS) due to in-utero exposure to opioids have soared over the past two decades.
 The prevalence of NOWS among infants enrolled in Medicaid, for example, increased nearly five-fold between 2004 and 2014, rising from 2.8 to 14.4 per 1,000 births.
 Existing care approaches fail to address many needs and risks.
-The Maternal Opioid Misuse (MOM) initiative uses a coordinated care model to improve care.
+CMS' Maternal Opioid Misuse (MOM) initiative uses a coordinated care model to improve care.

 - Improve quality and health outcomes while cutting costs.

 - Improve access to treatment, service delivery capacity, and infrastructure.

 The team is using qualitative data collection, including interviews and focus groups, and process and impact analysis.
 Abt is leading three sites, co-leading the process evaluation, and will analyze the site-reported data.
 One challenge: variations in awardee interventions.